A black male student smiling.

 UM’s commitment to taking action on these principles requires: recognizing the diversity and complexity of Black peoples, including Black peoples across the gender spectrum, Black persons with disabilities, and Black peoples in 2SLGBTQIA+ communities; supporting and affirming all Black voices; and investing in Black initiatives at UM.

-The Promoting Black Flourishing Fund is sponsored by the office of Equity Transformation and the office of the Vice-President (Administration).
+The Promoting Black Flourishing Fund is sponsored by the office of Equity Transformation.

 Eligible projects